MartinBradbury/MEB-wildlife-photography/README.md

 *	As an individual who has a passion for landscape/wildlife photography, I want to know what the website is about and see clear navigation.
 *	I want to be able to see and use the navigation bar to easily move to the different sections on the website.
 *	I want to be able to see the galleries and where these pictures were taken.
-*	I want to see information regarding the locations and species photographed.
+*	I want to see information regarding the locations photographed.
 *	I want to know what equipment has been used to take these photographs.
 *	I want to be able to connect to the owners social media.
 *	I want to be able to see comments others have left.